isomorphic-git/isomorphic-git/docs/mergeDriver.md

 was
 modified
 ```
-and if we wanted to choose *our* branch's changes when lines of the file conflict, we simply change the above line:
+and if we wanted to choose *our* branch's changes whenever specific lines of the file conflict, we simply change the above line:
 ```
 mergedText += item.conflict.b.join('')
 ```